 Please read the important note above regarding whether MCCE is right for your child.
 Contact us any time for more specifics about the processes employed over the course of this program.

-What will my child have to do in order to prepare for his or her trip?
+What will my child have to do in order to prepare for this program?

-Prior to the trip, students are asked to brainstorm college essay ideas and review Harry Bauld’s On Writing the College Application Essay (which we will send to you ahead of time).
-Additionally, we want each student to arrive with five workable topic ideas.
+Prior to the program start, students are asked to brainstorm college essay ideas and review the 2022-2023 common application questions (which we will send to you ahead of time).
+We want each student to start the program with five workable topic ideas.
 Over the first couple of days, students will use these ideas to hone a strong essay.

 Aside from the trip cost, what are the additional expenses for this trip?